matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 user or a VM in the GCP.
 Identities are not related to VM IDs.
 Roles are collections of privileges that can be granted to identities.

-46) At what levels of the resource hierarchy can a shared VPC be created?
+46) At what levels of the resource hierarchy can a shared VPC be created? // here
 Answer: Organization and folders.
 Shared VPCs can be created at the organization or folder level of the resource hierarchy.
 Shared VPCs are not created at the resource or project levels.
 Shared VPCs are not applied at subnets, which are resources in the resource hierarchy.

 47) You want to implement interproject communication between VPCs.
 Which feature of VPCs would you use to implement this?
 Answer: VPC peering.
-VPC is used for interproject communications.
+VPC is used for inter-project communications.

 48) Why are primitive roles classified in a category in addition to IAM?
 Answer: They were created before IAM.